LeelaChessZero/lczero.org/content/blog/2021/2021-01-01-announcing-ceres.md

 may be less dev engagement.
 * Back-porting of many of the Ceres features into Lc0 are not possible without a full rewrite (although full rewrite is always a good idea :-P).
+* It's not rational to split the effort and try to maintain two engines at high quality at the same time.

 It's possible that Ceres and will co-exist in parallel to Lc0 and Lc0 devs will try to back-port new ideas, or devs of LCZero project will abandon Lc0